rrainey/tempo-insights/docs/tempo_insights_mvp_plan.md

 Done when: logs “scan cycle” on interval.

 - **Task 55: smpmgr presence check**
-Do: on startup, verify smpmgr in PATH; log error if missing Done when: prints version on success.
+Do: on startup, verify `smpmgr` in PATH; log error if missing.
+The plugin-path directory is the `smpmgr-extensions/plugins` directory in the source tree.
+It will need to be part of the runtime directory structure and be referenced on the smpmgr command line when invoked.
+Done when: prints version on success.

 - **Task 56: Scan API wrapper (stub)**